Air Fryer Hasselback Potatoes

 - 6 russet potatoes

 - 1/4-1/2 teaspoon garlic powder

-Wash and dry potatoes, making sure to scrub the outsides clean, then pat dry.
+- Wash and dry the potatoes, making sure to scrub the outsides clean, then pat dry.

-Remove from the oven and garnish with the remaining fresh chives.
+- Remove from the air fryer and garnish with additional fresh chives.
 Enjoy!

 This recipe was originally published on Nov.
 17, 2018.
 It was republished on March 21, 2022, to include additional information and photos.